pengowray/doks-sprinto/content/en/docs/help/faq.md

 C# using the Discord.Net package and MongoDB.
 In production he runs on Linux; in testing, Windows.

+## How'd you make this amazing website?

+This website uses the Doks theme for Hugo with some custom CSS and shortcodes and things.

 ## Is Sprinto's source code available?

 I've released the [TimeSpanParser](https://github.com/pengowray/TimeSpanParser)—which I wrote for Sprinto—under a permissive open source license.
 Sprinto's full source code has not yet been released.
 I plan to release it eventually.
 If you have a wonderfully compelling reason for me to move that up the priority list and have me spend time preparing it for public release, like if you're an experienced developer who wants to help, then please let me know.